pgavazzi1/Roomba-Behavior-Tree/README.md

 # run:
-To run the main program, run the roomba_sim.py and follow these instructions:
+To run the main program, run:

+        python roomba_sim.py

 I ran the simulation with spyder when I was building it by simply pressing the play button while on the file roomba_sim.py.
 You can also  run it in terminal with: python roomba_sim.py